 A Memorable Encounter with a Former Soldier in Kurdistan“In the Middle East, the visitor is seen as a gift from God.
 But like any gift, the reaction to its receipt is related to its frequency; the more regular the gift, the less enthusiastic the response.
-The Middle East bestows the most hospitable of welcomes on visitors, and since I never met or saw any other foreign tourist during my ten days in the Kurdish region of Iraq (known as Kurdistan), it meant that all latent hospitality was poured upon me.
+The Middle East bestows the most hospitable of welcomes on visitors.
+Since I never met or saw any other foreign tourist during my ten days in the Kurdish region of Iraq (known as Kurdistan), it meant that all latent hospitality was poured upon me.

-The Qaysari Bazaar on the south side of the citadel had all manner of goods on offer: clothes, shoes, fabrics, plants, and furniture to name a few.
-The Bazaar was a jumble of different styled shopping areas; some bright, others dingy.
+The Qaysari Bazaar on the south side of the citadel had all manner of goods on offer: clothes, shoes, fabrics, plants, and furniture, to name a few.
+The Bazaar was a jumble of differently styled shopping areas; some bright, others dingy.
 One would see women walking in groups, who universally wore the face showing hijab, few wore black, with most opting for a variety of different colours and patterns.
 I saw only very few of the face-covering niqab.
 The men more often walked alone, but they tended to congregate in tea houses, eating establishments and other public areas.

 I soon discovered that a journey of any distance would be a prolonged affair due to the frequent requests to stop for a chat and sometimes to share a tea.
 Others would entreaty me to take their photograph, or they wished to pose with me in front of their Smartphone or camera.
-My route through the Bazaar, onto the park and finally to the citadel took approximately three hours, whereas I would have been able to walk the same route without interruption in less than an hour.
+My route through the Bazaar, onto the park and finally to the citadel took approximately three hours, whereas I would have been able to walk the same path without interruption in less than an hour.

 As is usual with my first day in any location, I approach it through the eyes of someone observing, rather than immersing.
 Despite this cautious approach, the response was remarkable.
 On the second day, I removed that last veneer of caution and strode forth; the reaction was extraordinary.

-Returning to the Qaysari Bazaar I searched for Erbil’s most famous tea house, as suggested to me the previous evening by Amer.
+Returning to the Qaysari Bazaar, I searched for Erbil’s most famous tea house, as suggested to me the previous evening by Amer.
 Frequented by both the privileged and the poor, it held much promise.
 Again, my passage was prolonged due to the increasingly frequent conversations and photo opportunities along the way.

 After talking more with other Kurds, it was time for me to leave the tea house, and when I went to pay for my tea, I was informed that one of the Kurds I have been speaking with had already paid the bill for me.
 The mischievous glint of Rashid and the conversation of other Kurds also carried a lot of kindness and hospitality.’